sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-cleanup.md

 ### Setting: *period*

 Specifies weekdays on which the Cleanup Service is performed.
-The first day of week is assumed to be Monday.
-When initially installing JS7 then the distribution includes the value: 1,2,3,4,5,6,7.
-Without this setting the Cleanup Service will not start.
+The first day of week is assumed being Monday.
+When initially installing JS7, then default values specify: 1,2,3,4,5,6,7 for daily clean-up.
+If no weekdays are specified, the Cleanup Service will not start.

+For most situations it is recommended to run the Cleanup Service at a daily basis as this keeps the number of records low that will be purged.
+There can be exceptions if daily job execution is very dense for 24 hours and if off-peak periods for example are available on weekends.

 ### Setting: *period\_begin*, Default: *01:00:00*

-Specifies the start time of the Cleanup Service for the given period, for example on a daily basis.
+Specifies the start time of the Cleanup Service in the related *Time Zone*.

 ### Setting: *period\_end*, Default: *04:00:00*

-Specifies the end of the period for which the Cleanup Service is allowed to run.
-If the Cleanup Service completes its task first then it will stop before the indicated time.
-However, it will not continue to run beyond the indicated time.
+Specifies the end of the period for which the Cleanup Service is allowed to run in the related *Time Zone*.
+The Cleanup Service most probably will complete purge of the database before the indicated time.
+However, if it detects activity from the *History Service*, then the Cleanup Service will stop and will restart later on.
+The Cleanup Service will not continue to run beyond the indicated *Period End*.

 ### Setting: *force\_cleanup*, Default: *false*

-If set to *true*, specifies that the Cleanup Service will be forcibly executed.
+If set to *true*, specifies that the Cleanup Service will be forcibly executed at the given *Period Begin*.
 By default the Cleanup Service will stop if it detects activity of the History Service.
 The setting allows the Cleanup Service to pause the History Service for a configurable duration.

-When the setting is set to *true*, then the following settings are considered:
+If set to *true*, the following settings are considered:

-- **history\_pause\_duration**: period for which the History Service is paused.
+- **history\_pause\_duration**: period for which the History Service will be paused.
-- **history\_pause\_delay**: delay after the History Service is resumed from a pause for which the Cleanup Service will wait to restart.
+- **history\_pause\_delay**: delay after the History Service is resumed from a pause and for which the Cleanup Service will wait until it restarts.

-Users who run jobs 24/7 without sufficient idle time of the History Service to allow the Cleanup Service to become active, should activate the setting to force execution of the Cleanup Service.
+Users who run Jobs 24/7 without sufficient idle time of the History Service allowing the Cleanup Service to become active, should activate the setting to force execution of the Cleanup Service.
 Missing purge of the database will result in reduced performance and growing resource consumption of the database.

 ### Setting: *history\_pause\_duration*, Default: *60*s

-When the *force\_cleanup* setting is set to *true* then the History Service will be paused for the indicated duration or for completion of cleanup whichever occurs first.
-While the History Service is paused, no new history entries about execution of Orders and tasks are made available in JOC Cockpit.
-On completion of the History Service pause any pending history entries will be processed.
+If the *force\_cleanup* setting is set to *true*, then the History Service will be paused for the indicated duration or for completion of clean-up whichever occurs first.
+While the History Service is paused, no new history entries referring to execution of Orders and tasks are made available in JOC Cockpit.
+On completion of the History Service pause, any pending history entries will be processed.

 ### Setting: *history\_pause\_delay*, Default: *30*s

-When the *force\_cleanup* setting is set to *true* and the History Service pause is completed, then the Cleanup Service will wait for the indicated delay and will restart if further purge of the database is required.
+If the *force\_cleanup* setting is set to *true* and the History Service pause is completed, then the Cleanup Service will wait for the indicated delay and will restart if further purge of the database is required.

-## Cleanup Database Connection Settings
+## Database Connection Settings

 ### Setting: *batch\_size*, Default: *1000*